-The subject pier, boat lift, and mooring buoys are privately owned and maintained and facilitate recreational boating.
+The subject pier and mooring buoys are privately owned and maintained, used for the docking and mooring of boats, and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, §6503.5.)